BrettonSteiner/GC-Guide/README.md

 ## Installing / Getting started

-The to set up this application we'll be using Docker and Docker Compose.
+To set up this application we'll be using Docker and Docker Compose.
 Docker will create and run a container from a Docker image of this application.
 First, you will need to have Docker installed on your computer:

 https://docs.docker.com/get-docker/

-Make sure your computer has these packages installed:
+Make sure your computer has these packages installed in the project's root directory:

 ```shell
 npm install docker